 BIGRS is the second phase of a road safety program that began in 2010 with The Bloomberg Philanthropies Global Road Safety Program (formerly the Road Safety in 10 Countries project, or RS10) in which JH-IIRU and five consortium partners focused road safety efforts on 10 low- and middle-income countries, Cambodia, China, Egypt, India, Kenya, Mexico, Russia, Turkey and Vietnam.

 To date, JH-IIRU has published nearly 50 scientific papers on global road safety.
-Since 2012 JH-IIRU has published two special issues of scientific journals focused on the work being done in the Global Road Safety Program.
+Since 2012 JH-IIRU has published three special issues of scientific journals focused on the work being done in the Global Road Safety Program.
 The first "Public Health Burden of Road Traffic Injuries: An Assessment from Ten Low- and Middle-Income Countries," published in Traffic Injury Prevention includes 11 scientific papers jointly authored with 50 colleagues from JH-IIRU and their in-country collaborators as well as the WHO, and highlights new and aggregate data collected and analyzed in the 10 participating countries during the first two years of the project.
 The papers range from investigating the rising trend of pedestrian and motorcycle passenger mortality in Brazil to examining the projected economic impact of the Global Road Safety Program, to reviewing national data sources of road traffic injuries in China.

 Access the supplemental issue of Traffic Injury Prevention here.